alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 At the other end of the research lifecycle, the 2014 Research Excellence Framework in the UK will include impact as an explicit element alongside outputs and environment [@ref2011dar].

 (Explanation of what impact is, and why it is the *mot du jour* amongst policy makers.)
-Impact goes beyond evaluating the intrinsic academic quality and value of research to consider how it has met wider societal needs, for example by influencing practice or policy, addressing pressing (societal) questions or problems, generating wealth, driving industrial innovations, taking on board community priorities (e.g. inclusion of patient perspectives in medical research).
+The measurement of impact goes beyond evaluating the intrinsic academic quality and value of research as judged by other academics, to consider how wider societal needs have been met. for example influence on practice or policy, addressing pressing (societal) questions or problems, generating wealth, driving industrial innovations, or taking on board community priorities when planning research (such as including patient input in the design of medical studies).

 In 2014-2015 the Higher Education Funding Council For England (HEFCE) was undertaking a review of the role of metrics in research assessment, to consider how metrics can be used to assess the quality and broader impact of scientific and scholarly